 Library Catalog Computers : access the library's online catalog and find books, videos, cds, and more.

 Instruction/Computer Lab - DON 306 - The Library Instruction Room was created to support student research needs.
-The computers in this lab have internet access.
-The computers in this lab also have Office Viewer.
-They cannot be used for word processing, spreadsheets or other applications.
+The computers in this lab have internet access and Microsoft Office.
 The room is available whenever the library is open and closes fifteen minutes before the library does.
 While the room is usually available to all students, it is also used for Library Instruction classes which are taught by one of the librarians or by the faculty themselves.

 Writing Lab - DON 310 - There are ten computers in the lab, with access to Microsoft Office software.
 The computers in this lab, like all the computers in the library, operate on a first come first serve basis.
 This is also a self-serve lab.
 There is no I.T. support staff to assist with computer problems or issues.
 The CAPS Center has staff members, who can help you use Microsoft Office (i.e., Word, Excel, PowerPoint, Access etc) and other programs.

 Group Study and Viewing Rooms - There are three group study rooms.
 Two of them are found within the library instructional room.
 A larger group study room is found in DON 326 which also has a tv and dvd player for group viewing.